How To Drive Safely In Fog | LTrent Driving School Blog

 How To Drive Safely In Fog | LTrent Driving School

-1. Slow Down As Much As You Can When Driving In Fog
+1. Slow Down as Much as You Can

 3. Use Your Windshield Wipers & Defrosters